Weather

 What to Do

-Aside from the activities mentioned above, July is the start of the Mt.
-Fuji climbing season.
-The season officially runs from 1 July until 14 September.
-While this is hardly an off-the-beaten-path wilderness experience (there are drinks vending machines near the summit!), it shouldn't be taken lightly.
+Aside from the activities mentioned above, July is the start of the Mount Fuji climbing season, which officially runs from July 3 until September 14.
+While this is hardly an off-the-beaten-path wilderness experience (there are drink vending machines near the summit!), it shouldn't be taken lightly.
 Travelers with reasonable fitness and hiking experience will enjoy it most, and the views from the top are worth the effort.

-Fireworks displays.
+Fireworks displays, Nationwide.
 Through July and August, many cities around Japan put on summer fireworks displays.
-In the larger cities, such as Tokyo, these can be absolutely spectacular events.
-Take a blanket to a park or the banks of a river and expect well-managed crowds and fireworks that just keep going on and on... and on.
+These can be absolutely spectacular events in larger cities, such as Tokyo.
+Take a blanket to a park or the banks of a river and expect well-managed crowds and fireworks that just keep going on and on.

-Natsu Matsuri.
+Natsu Matsuri, Nationwide.
 Japanese summer festivals, or natsu matsuri, are held in many towns, cities, neighborhoods, and even small local streets throughout the country, all summer long.
 These usually include traditional dancing, music and costumes, portable shrines, large crowds, and plenty of food and drink.

 Traveling to Japan in July?
 Check out these great itineraries

 Best of Tokyo & Kyoto - 7 Days.
-This week-long adventure splits its time between two of Japan's most important cities with a mix of customizable tours and free time to explore on your own.
+This weeklong adventure splits its time between two of Japan's most important cities, offering customizable tours and free time to explore on your own.

 More Helpful Information